netbox-community/pynetbox/README.md

 Alternatively, you can clone the repo and run `python setup.py install`.

 ## Quick Start
-The full pynetbox API will be documented at readthedocs.io, but the following should be enough to get started using it.
+The full pynetbox API is [documented](http://pynetbox.readthedocs.io/en/latest/) on Read the Docs, but the following should be enough to get started using it.

 To begin, import pynetbox and instantiate the API.